Evaluating the Deductive Competence of Large Language Models: Conclusion

 Despite substantial performance improvements on standard benchmark datasets, existing LLMs have considerable room for improvement with regards to many aspects of human intelligence \cite{lake_building_2017, mitchell_abstraction_2021}.
 In these experiments, we specifically investigate two of these aspects: generalized performance on related tasks and generation of answers at the limits of available knowledge.

 Overall, our results replicate some of the same patterns found in the cognitive science literature.
-However, we find inexplicable interactions between problem content and overall performance.
-Additionally, we find that LLMs are sensitive to different sets of task criteria than human subjects.
+However, performance remains poor with inexplicable interactions between problem content and our efforts to manipulate presentation format.
+LLMs are sensitive to different sets of task criteria than human subjects.
 These criteria are not predictable across conditions and suggest areas where the reasoning of LLMs is not consistent with that of human capability.